Safe continual learning in model predictive control with prescribed bounds on the tracking error: System class and model class

-Condition~\ref{BIBO} seems quite technical at first glace.
-It's intention is to ensure the following.
-If the internal state is bounded at every beginning of the MPC cycle, and the model output evolves within the funnel boundaries around the reference signal, then the internal dynamics evolve within an a-priori-fixed compact set.
-This condition is used in the feasibility proof of the funnel MPC algorithm, cf.~\cite[Lem.~4.8, Prop.~4.9]{BergDenn21}, and also for the robust funnel MPC algorithm, cf.~\cite[Prop.~5.1, Thm.~3.13]{BergDenn23}.
-Condition \ref{umax} ensures that the a-priori prescribed maximal control effort~$\umax$ is sufficient to keep the tracking error within the funnel boundaries.
-Since~$\umax$ is fixed in advance, the models determined by the learning component must be amenable to the achievement of the tracking objective under control constraints $\|u\|_\infty \le \bar u$.
+We comment on the different ingredients of \Cref{Def:Model}.
+Note that, although present in~\eqref{eq:Mod}, the initial value $\yM^0$ is not part of the tuple $(p,\gamma,q, \eta^0) \in \cM$ since the model output $\yM(t_k)$ is initialized with the system output~$y(t_k)$ at time instances~$t_k$ in \Cref{Algo:LearningRFMPC}.
+Condition~\ref{r1} means that model~\eqref{eq:Mod} has global strict relative degree one with high-gain matrix uniformly bounded by $\bar \gamma > 0$.
+Restricting the matrix-valued function~$\gamma$ to have maximal norm~$\bar \gamma$ is used in the feasibility proof of \Cref{Algo:LearningRFMPC}, where we use \cite[Prop.~6.1, Thm.~3.10]{BergDenn23}.
+There, a bound on~$\gamma$ is used to have a uniform bound on the derivative of the model's output~$\| \dot y_{\rm M}\|_\infty$ to show uniform boundedness of the funnel control feedback signal.
+Note that in order to utilize existing results it is necessary to {include a condition on the norm of~$\gamma$ (like} the parameter~$\bar \gamma$ in~\ref {r1}) in \Cref{Def:Model}, since~\eqref{eq:umax_fmpc} does not imply a uniform bound on~$\gamma(\cdot)$.
+Condition~\ref{BIBO} ensures that the internal dynamics~\eqref{eq:zerodyn_model} evolve within an a-priori fixed compact set.
+More precisely, if the internal state is bounded at every beginning of the MPC cycle, and the model output evolves within the funnel boundaries around the reference signal, then the internal dynamics evolve within an a-priori-fixed compact set.
+This property is used in the feasibility proof of the funnel MPC algorithm, cf.~\cite[Lem.~4.8, Prop.~4.9]{BergDenn21}, and also for the robust funnel MPC algorithm, cf.~\cite[Prop.~5.1, Thm.~3.13]{BergDenn23}.
+It was shown in~\cite[Prop.~4.9]{BergDenn21} that there exists a control $u\in L^{\infty}([t_k,t_k+T],\R^m)$ with $\|u\|_\infty \le \umax$ that achieves the tracking task when applied to the surrogate model~\eqref{eq:Mod}, if~\eqref{eq:umax_fmpc} holds.
+Therefore, condition~\ref{Item:BoundModMax} ensures that the prescribed maximal control effort~$\umax$ is sufficient to keep the tracking error within the funnel boundaries.
+Since~$\umax$ is fixed in advance, the models determined by the learning component must be amenable to the achievement of the tracking objective under control constraints $\|u\|_\infty \le \umax$.